 To get started searching our collections, see this Guide to Finding Materials in Special Collections.

 Gay Monopoly, The Parker Sisters, 1983.
 From the Northern Lambda Nord Archives.

 The collections are listed below.
-For more information on the Lesbian, Gay, Bisexual, and Transgender Collection, click here.
+For more information on the Lesbian, Gay, Bisexual, Transgender, Queer+ Collection, click here.

 AM CHOFSHI was a social group for LGBT Jews and their families and friends in Maine.
 The Archives contains organizational records of the group.
 1988-2002 4 ft.